Rio de Janeiro school shooting: Shooting

+Students in the school trying to flee.
+Image taken from the CCTV in the school grounds.

-The children and staff members ran out of the school as soon as Oliveira started shooting.
-Two agents from the Ministry of Transport who were patrolling the area were alerted to the shooting by a boy who had escaped from the building.
-A Rio de Janeiro military policeman, Third Sergeant Márcio Alexandre Alves, encountered the gunman and shot him in the leg and in the stomach; the gunman fell down a staircase and then shot himself in the head.
-According to Alves, Oliveira pointed his gun at him, but didn't shoot.
+Many children and staff members evacuated the school after hearing the initial gunfire.
+One student alerted two Ministry of Transport officers who were patrolling the nearby area to the shooting.
+A Rio de Janeiro military policeman, Third Sergeant Márcio Alexandre Alves, entered the school after being made aware of the situation, and encountered the gunman on a staircase.
+Alves shot him in the leg and in the stomach, causing the gunman to fall down the stairs.
+Oliveira then committed suicide with a gunshot to the head.
+According to Alves, Oliveira pointed one of his revolvers at him, but did not shoot, instead deciding to turn it on himself.
 He later stated, "The feeling is of sadness for the children.
 I have a kid that age.
-But also there's a feeling of accomplishment, I stopped him from going to the third floor and making more victims."
+But also there's a feeling of accomplishment, I stopped him from going to the third floor and killing more victims."

 11 of the 12 students were buried the day after the shooting following the Brazilian practice of burying (or cremating) people within a day of their death.
 The twelfth child's body was cremated two days after the shooting.

 Perpetrator

 Wellington Menezes de Oliveira (13 July 1987 - 7 April 2011), a 23-year-old former pupil of the school, was identified as the perpetrator.
-When he was a baby, he was the adopted by Dicéa Menezes de Oliveira, as his biological mother suffered from a mental illness and had tried to commit suicide.
-He was described by family and friends as a quiet, shy and introspective boy, who stayed out of trouble and followed rules.
-His adoptive mother, who died in 2010, was a Jehovah's Witness; Wellington also had taken part in the religion, but never adhered to it.
-He spent a good part of his time online.
+He was adopted by Dicéa Menezes de Oliveira as a child; his biological mother suffered from a mental illness and had attempted suicide in the past.
+He was described as a quiet, shy and introverted boy, who stayed out of trouble and followed rules.
+Dicéa Oliveira was a Jehovah's Witness and died in 2010, a year before the shooting.
+Wellington also claimed to be a follower of the Jehovah's Witnesses religion earlier in life, but reportedly rarely adhered to its teachings.

-In an April 13 interview, his family members confirmed that Wellington was closed-off and introspective, that he only related to people online, had few friends and didn't participate in the family life, spending almost all of his time in front of the computer.
-Being adopted by a woman in her 50s and having married siblings, he was treated coldly by his mother, who already anticipated that she would leave him early due to her age.
-She's described as a safe haven to Oliveira and her death worsened his mental illness, already known by his family and with an attempt of treatment with a psychologist, that was abandoned by the young man.
-He attended Jehovah's Witnesses meetings with his mom, who was very religious, but didn't adhere to the religion.
-He didn't have a connection with Islamic groups, like the media initially reported, although he searched for other religions when he disconnected from Jehovah's Witnesses.
-His family member also said they were surprised with the crime and scared of publicly exposing themselves.